 Annette is a co-chair of What Next?
 Lewisham, LTC MOBO Fellow 2020, and ISPA Fellow 2017-19.

 Leading on Purpose: A group coaching programme for values-centred women leaders ready to reimagine their future

-Registration for this 6-week programme will reopen in autumn, with the next sessions expected to run in September/October.
+Registration for this 6-week programme will reopen in autumn, with the next sessions running on Thursday evenings from mid-October.
 Get in touch to be added to the waiting list, and sign up to the mailing list for updates and offers